 HOW TO GET YOUR COVID-19 VACCINATION

-Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals and CTUIR entity employees along with their immediate family ages 5+.
+Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals ages 6 months+.

 How is my vaccination appointment scheduled?

 Call us!
-Call the designated vaccination line 541.240.8733, leave a message with your full name and a working phone number, and we will call you back.
+Call our Public Health department at 541.240.8697, leave a message with your full name and a working phone number, and we will call you back.

 The vaccine is not effective without the second dose.
 It will be scheduled for approximately 21-days after the first vaccination shot.
 Please be available and do not miss your appointments!